josephrw12/cortex-c2/README.md

 ```
 ## Extend
 - To extend the agent functionality edit the python files in the ./agent/orchestration folder for example to include a Discord C2
-- Since it's lancguage independent you can edit each component as you wish example:  db, team_server
+- Since it's language independent you can edit each component as you wish example:  db, team_server

 ## Todo
 - Implement plugins for container service exploitation